CitiesSkylinesMods/AdditiveShader/SCRIPTS.md

 // End of script
 ```

-## Sub-buildings script
+## Building submeshes

-> These can also be unreliable; if it doesn't work, use props instead.
+This applies a shader to a building submesh.
+This can be useful if you want
+multiple shaders for a single building, each with its own settings.
+Alternatively you could use props.

 ```cs
 // Settings: